Winter is coming…

-The VUEmatics connected range features enhanced video telematics recorders with 3G connectivity that can be fitted to all types of vehicle in your fleet.
-The VMC1 is a dashboard cam and telematics recorder perfect for cars and small vans.
+Our Video Telematics solutions features enhanced DVR recorders with 4G connectivity that can be fitted to all types of vehicles in your fleet.
+The VMC2 is a dashboard cam and telematics recorder perfect for cars and small vans.
 The VMC4 has four video inputs and is ideal for larger vans and LGVs.
 The VMC8 has eight video inputs and is the perfect choice for larger and articulated HGVs.

-All of the video footage and telematics data for your entire fleet can be accessed through the one VUEconnected portal.
+All of the video footage and telematics data for your entire fleet can be accessed through our web-based portal; VUEhub.
 In the event of an accident, video can be remotely downloaded from the precise time or location of an incident.
 This video footage can then be used to refute any false claims made against your drivers and to resolve genuine claims quickly.

 “Adopting accident prevention measures is the best way to reduce risk, but to prepare for the worst, you should consider fitting your fleet with video telematics equipment to help resolve claims quickly.”